Morocco Tours8 tours available

 14 days from Casablanca to Marrakech

 This Morocco tour takes us to a land that has been known to inspire and astound.
 When gazing up at the Corinthian columns of Meknes we can easily… Read more

 PS4 Portugal, Spain & Morocco Tour

 33 days from Lisbon to Casablanca

-Now is the chance to see Portugal, Spain and Morocco in one solid 32-day adventure that will leave us with a stronger desire to expose ourselves to… Read more
+Our Portugal, Spain and Morocco tour is one solid 32-day adventure that will leave us with a stronger desire to expose ourselves to more worldly… Read more

 More About Morocco

 One of Morocco's greatest lures for travellers is that it acts as something of a gateway between Europe and Africa.
 Incorporating elements of both continents into its cultural fabric, Morocco is the perfect destination for Europeans looking to get a taste of what Africa has to offer and vice versa.

-Combining this with sparkling golden beaches on its Mediterranean and Atlantic coastlines, arid Sahara regions ideal for camel trekking and an ethnically diverse and highly hospitable population, Morocco offers a vast range of sight and activity enough to please all visitors; whether you're looking for historic attractions, beautiful scenery or a glimpse into a wholly different way of life without sacrificing the familiar comforts of your familiar surroundings, Morocco's the place for you.
+Combining this with sparkling golden beaches on its Mediterranean and Atlantic coastlines, arid Sahara regions ideal for camel trekking and an ethnically diverse and highly hospitable population, Morocco offers a vast range of sight and activity enough to please all visitors; whether you are looking for historic attractions, beautiful scenery or a glimpse into a wholly different way of life without sacrificing the familiar comforts of your familiar surroundings, Morocco is the place for you.

-Although Morocco and Europe are only separated by the 15kms of the Gibraltar Strait, in many respects they are worlds apart.
+Although Morocco and Europe are only separated by the 15 kilometres of the Gibraltar Strait, in many respects they are worlds apart.
 A unique fusion of African culture and European traits, Morocco is often considered a gateway country; a means through which Europeans can ease themselves into Africa and Africans can enjoy a taste of Europe without leaving the continent.

 As a tour destination, Morocco is becoming increasingly popular and is not by any means restricted to those looking for a first taste of Africa.
 On the contrary, Morocco is a place that travellers return to year after year, a fact that speaks to the alluring nature of the country and its people.